2013 Ford F-150 Performance

 Acceleration and Power

 Reviewers like the F-150’s broad engine lineup.
 They say that the base V6 is adequate for day-to-day driving, but doesn’t make the truck particularly fast or strong.
 Critics say that those who’ll use their truck for serious towing and hauling should opt for one of the V8s or the EcoBoost V6.
-Reviewers say the transmission shifts smoothly, and several attribute the transmission to the F-150’s respectable fuel economy numbers, at least from the V6s and the 5.0-liter V8.
+Reviewers say the transmission shifts smoothly, and several credit the transmission for the F-150’s respectable fuel economy numbers.

 - "Each version also provided ample power, with the least-liked engine being the base V6 and the most appreciated being the new twin-turbocharged EcoBoost V6." -- Kelley Blue Book